lekoala/bootstrap5-tags/readme.md

 | onSelectItem         | <code>function</code>                      | Callback function to call on selection                                                          |
 | onClearItem          | <code>function</code>                      | Callback function to call on clear                                                              |
 | onServerResponse     | <code>function</code>                      | Callback function to process server response.
 Must return a Promise                             |

+To know more about these features, check the demo!

 ## Tips